alchemy-fr/alchemy-helm-charts-repo/charts/phrasea/README.md

 Restore stack:

-If you are porgresql service is enabled, you need to disable migrations so ot will start the pod.
+If your PostgreSQL service is enabled, you will need to disable migrations for the pod to start.

 Change the: